-In this guide, we will talk about troubleshooting Dropbox not syncing with Windows 10 issue.
-Dropbox is a popular cloud storage.
-Thanks to technology that when the limited storage on our devices run out, we can still store our files over the cloud.
+In this guide, we will talk about troubleshooting Dropbox not syncing with Windows 10 issues.
+Dropbox is popular cloud storage.
+Thanks to technology that when the limited storage on our devices runs out, we can still store our files over the cloud.
 It is an excellent source of information backup.

 How to Fix Dropbox not Syncing with Windows 10

 There can be various issues that may cause the DropBox to not sync with Windows 10 PC/Laptop.
-We will check those one-by-one.
+We will check that one by one.

 Troubleshoot Network Connection

 - Press Windows key + I to access the Windows Settings